WELCOME TO SANKOFA AFRICA WORLD

 Special Announcements and Upcoming Events:

-MARK THE DATE: FEBRUARY, 13, 15, AND 16 –THE AFRICAN AMERICAN BLACK FILM EXPPOSITION:
+MARK THE DATE: FEBRUARY, 13, 15, AND 16 –THE AFRICAN AMERICAN BLACK FILM EXPOSITION:

-The History and Spanish Departments at Laramie County Community College join Sankofa in presenting: African American Black Film Exposition 2019
+The History Department at Laramie County Community College joins Sankofa in presenting: African American Black Film Exposition 2019

-Highlighting long ago and forgotten black pioneer film producers: Oscar Micheaux, Spencer Williams, Zora Neal Hurston and James and Eloyce Gist.
+Also highlighting the lives of long ago and forgotten black pioneer film producers: Oscar Micheaux, Spencer Williams, Zora Neal Hurston and James and Eloyce Gist.
 All were truly innovated pioneers of the black film genre.
 Principal film screening at the 2019 African American Black Film Exposition:

 Cheyenne, Wyoming 82001 307-635-7094 SankofaMaafaEdWorld@aol.com